 Students requesting transfer of credit must submit a written request for transfer along with supporting documentation to the specialist program administration.
-The student must provide the Office of Academic Affairs with a syllabus and catalog description of courses for which transfer is sought.
-Faculty members evaluating transfer courses may require the student to provide further documentation and supporting material, such as class notes, and to meet with them.
+The student must provide a syllabus and catalog description of courses for which transfer is sought.
+Faculty members evaluating transfer courses may require the student to provide further documentation and supporting material, such as a course syllabus, class notes, and/or to meet with them.
 Transfer credits are not taken into account when computing the student's grade point average.
 The maximum number of credits transferred that will be credited towards graduation is fifteen (15).